-- Continue with Codmans (3-5x/day up to 20 reps) and progress to active table slides some with hold times 5-10 seconds (3 -5x/day 10-15 reps) - Table top PROM with elbow on table into elevation and gently into other planes - · Bent over shoulder extension to mid axillary line - AAROM: begin with flexion in supine with assist of other hand or cane - ER/IR/EXT wand exercises - beginning week 8 can begin standing wand flexion if supine flexion ~140° (avoid scapular hiking and if present return to supine and other exercises until it improves) - Wall finger climb/active wall slides - Supine protraction plus - Pulleys: Begin week 8.
-Facing door, elevation only - PROM: Elevation, IR from loose pack, ER to 30° Do not force motion, only move through available ROM

-- Aquatics/pool: may be started at 6 weeks with rehab supervision and activity consistent with phase level of rehab (Full swimming at 3 months)
+- Continue with Codmans (3-5x/day up to 20 reps) and progress to active table slides some with hold times 5-10 seconds (3-5x/day 10-15 reps) - Table top PROM with elbow on table into elevation and gently into other planes - Scapular exercise: bent over row/extension, protraction, retraction - AAROM: begin with flexion in supine with assist of other hand or cane - ER/IR/EXT wand exercises - beginning week 8 can begin standing wand flexion if supine flexion ~140° (avoid scapular hiking and if present return to supine and other exercises until it improves) - Wall finger climb/active wall slides - Supine protraction plus - Pulleys: Begin week 8.
+Facing door, elevation only.
+At week 10 can begin rear facing. - PROM: Elevation, IR from loose pack, ER to 30° Do not force motion, only move through available ROM - Aquatics/pool: may be started at 6 weeks with rehab supervision and activity consistent with phase level of rehab (Full swimming at 3 months)

 - Scapular mobilization

+- Walking with arm swing

 - UBE: light resistance